Relations between Azerbaijan and the Council of Europe (CoE)

 At the PACE spring session on the 22nd of April 1997, Resolution 1119 (1997) was adopted, which reflected the principles of the inviolability of borders in connection with the conflicts in the South Caucasus, the provision of security in conflict zones through international peacekeeping forces, broad autonomy status for Abkhazia and Nagorno-Karabakh after negotiations between all parties involved, the right of refugees and internally displaced persons to return to their places of residence.

 The delegation of the Republic of Azerbaijan headed by Mr Ilham Aliyev participated in the PACE plenary session on the 24th-27th April 2001 for the first time as a full member.
 As a result of the consistent efforts of Mr Ilham Aliyev, our delegation, starting from the very first session, brought the results of Armenia’s policy of aggression to the attention of Europe.
 Thus, during the session, the written statement “Recognition of the genocide committed by Armenians against the Azerbaijani population”, signed by 29 representatives from 9 countries and 5 political groups in PACE, and the statement “Detained in Armenia and Nagorno-Karabakh.
 Prisoners of War and Hostages”, signed by 20 delegates from 14 countries, were circulated as official PACE documents.
-The documents highlight the massacre of the Khojaly population by Armenians, the occupation of 20 per cent of Azerbaijan’s territory by Armenia, the detention of 783 Azerbaijani hostages in Armenia, including children, women and the elderly in the occupied Azerbaijani lands, and other important issues.
+The documents highlight the massacre of the Khojaly population by Armenians, the occupation of 20 percent of Azerbaijan’s territory by Armenia, the detention of 783 Azerbaijani hostages in Armenia, including children, women, and the elderly in the occupied Azerbaijani lands, and other important issues.

 In addition, documents such as “On the destruction of cultural monuments in Nagorno-Karabakh, the occupied territories”, “On the education of refugee and IDP children”, “On the situation of IDPs in Azerbaijan” and others were distributed at the PACE.

 As a result of the continuous efforts of the Azerbaijani side, on the 25th of January 2005, the PACE winter session adopted Resolution 1416 (2005) and Recommendation 1690 (2005) entitled “Conflict over the Nagorno-Karabakh region occupied by the OSCE Minsk Conference”.
 The Assembly recalled that the occupation of a foreign territory by a Member State was a serious breach of that State’s obligations as a member of the Council of Europe and reaffirmed the right of IDPs to return home safely and with dignity.
-The Assembly also recalled the United Nations Security Council Resolutions 822 (1993), 853 (1993), 874 (1993) and 884 (1993) and calling on the parties to adhere to them by refraining from hostilities and withdrawing forces from any occupied territories, asked the PACE Bureau to establish an ad-hoc committee, including the heads of national delegations of the OSCE Minsk Conference countries.
+The Assembly also recalled the United Nations Security Council Resolutions 822 (1993), 853 (1993), 874 (1993), and 884 (1993) and calling on the parties to adhere to them by refraining from hostilities and withdrawing forces from any occupied territories, asked the PACE Bureau to establish an ad-hoc committee, including the heads of national delegations of the OSCE Minsk Conference countries.

 As a continuation of this process, the report prepared by the late Lord Russell Johnston at the subsequent meeting of the PACE Subcommittee on Nagorno-Karabakh on the 9th of January 2006 in Strasbourg, reflected on the facts of the occupation of Azerbaijani territories, the separatist regime in Nagorno-Karabakh, the expulsion of one million Azerbaijanis and so on.
+However, the subcommittee on the Nagorno-Karabakh conflict, established by Resolution 1416 of the Parliamentary Assembly of the Council of Europe, in fact suspended its activities due to the unconstructive position of the Armenian delegation.

 At the meeting of the PACE Bureau held on the 28th of January 2011, a decision was made to restore the activities of the PACE Ad-Hoc Committee on Nagorno-Karabakh.
 Despite the efforts of the Armenian delegation to PACE against the continuation of the activities of the Committee, the decision to establish the body was made unanimously by the PACE Bureau (excluding the Armenian delegation).